-In the wake of Paris and other terrorist attacks, a lack of information among the public about Islam and the unfortunate tendency to conflate Islam with terrorism, there has been an increase in expressions and incidents targeting the Muslim community and those who are perceived to be Muslim.
-This trend is similar to the anti-Muslim attitude that escalated following the September 11th terrorist attacks.
+In the U.S. in recent years, there has been an increase in expressions and incidents targeting the Muslim community and those who are perceived to be Muslim.
+This trend is similar to the anti-Muslim bigotry that escalated following the September 11th terrorist attacks.
 There has also been a surge in the anti-Muslim sentiment in our public discourse, political rhetoric and everyday interactions.
-Many Governors asserted their desire to ban Syrian refugees from entering their state and Presidential candidates have put forth different proposals about Muslim people, including a call for a total and complete shutdown of Muslims entering the United States.

-Since the Paris attacks on November 13, 2015, there have been at least seventy-five anti-Muslim incidents in the United States, including assaults, vandalism and threats.
+Following the Paris terrorist attack in November 2015, there have been at least seventy-five anti-Muslim incidents in the United States, including assaults, vandalism and threats.
 Examples include:

 - In Pflugerville, Texas at the Islamic Center of Pflugerville, torn pages of the Quran smeared with feces were found outside the mosque.